xanarin/KnowledgeTechTeamPresentation/presentation/content.md

 ---

+## Uses
+-	Building projects
+- Dependency management
+- Documentation/Logging

+---

-## How does it work?
+## How does Maven Work?

-Handles project dependencies by searching and linking from several
+Handles project dependencies by searching and linking from several repositories:
-repositories:

 1. Local
 2. Central